pasha-log/react-2-assessment/README.md

 * However, I shouldn’t have solved this by just cloning the FoodMenu and FoodItem components — I’d have so much duplicate code!
 Instead, I turned these into generic components that can work with either food or drink lists/items.
 * Now that I have more things on my menu, I added a page that lets site users add either a drink or a snack.

-The project is included with a node library, json-server, which creates a straightforward fully-featured JSON REST API from a JSON file, including the ability to update that JSON file when changes are made via POST/PATCH/DELETE.
+The original project was included with a node library, json-server, which creates a straightforward fully-featured JSON REST API from a JSON file, including the ability to update that JSON file when changes are made via POST/PATCH/DELETE.
 When you add drinks/snacks, you’re changing the file db.json in the application directory.

 json-server is terrific for working on front-end code challenges that would benefit from a simple backend API, or small-scale personal projects where a custom backend server would be overkill.
+However, in order to be create a version that could be deployed to gh-pages I had to refactor the API logic to use localStorage instead of json-server.

 This repository was an assessment in my Springboard SWE Track, so the other two files conceptual.md and unroll are included. conceptual.md contains questions I had to answer regarding React history and React router.
 And unroll was a function I had to write for pre-interview problem solving practice.